anrobr/cgal/README.md

 # Celllular Genetic Algorithm Library
-Allows a GPU accelerated execution of cellular genetic algorithms.
+Library for the GPU-accelerated execution of cellular genetic algorithms.
 Implementation is based on C++/CUDA.